yenahkim/yenahkim/README.md

 ## Hiiiii there 👋
+🌱 my name is Yenah Kim and I am a student at Gachon university

 <!--
 **yenahkim/yenahkim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.